augstb/Hackintosh-Intel-i7-10700k-Gigabyte-Z490-Vision-G/README.md

 - I have a PCIe Wireless adapter AC1300 (**Archer T6E**).
 If you don't need kext for it, just remove ```Airport*.kext``` kexts.
 Otherwise, if you came here because you have this adapter, just copy the kexts files, and integrate them in your config file.
 It is that simple.
 - I have an incompatible **NVIDIA GTX 1070** GPU so I disabled it to be sure there is no conflict whatsoever.
 To reset this, just remove ```SSDT-GPU-DISABLE.aml```.
 - **Intel I225-V Ethernet Controller** is not working on macOS Monterey.
-Use Big Sur if you do not have an alternative.
+Stay on macOS Big Sur if you do not have an alternative.

 So far so good using these configuration files for **Monterey (12.1)**.